loglabs/mltrace/docs/source/logging.rst

         return clean_version

 Note that in :py:func:`~mltrace.log_component_run`, ``set_dependencies_from_inputs`` is set to ``True`` by default.
 You can set it to False if you want to manually specify the names of the components that this component run depends on.
-To manually specify a dependency, you can call :py:func:`~mltrace.entities.ComponentRun.set_upstream` with the dependent component name or list of component names before you call :py:func:`~mltrace.log_component_run`.
+To manually specify a dependency, you can call :py:func:`~mltrace.ComponentRun.set_upstream` with the dependent component name or list of component names before you call :py:func:`~mltrace.log_component_run`.

 Testing
 ^^^^^^^

 You can define Tests, or reusable blocks of computation, to run before and after components are run.
-To define a test, you need to subclass the :py:class:`~mltrace.entities.Test` class.
+To define a test, you need to subclass the :py:class:`~mltrace.Test` class.
 Defining a test is similar to defining a Python unittest, for example:

 .. code-block :: python